Michał Żewłakow

-Michał Ryszard Żewłakow ([ˈmixaw ʐɛvˈwakɔf]; born 22 April 1976) is a Polish former footballer who played as a defender.
-He captained the Poland national team and is its third most capped player ever.
+Michał Ryszard Żewłakow ([ˈmixaw ʐɛvˈwakɔf]; born 22 April 1976) is a Polish football executive, pundit and former professional player who played as a defender.
+He is currently the sporting director of Ekstraklasa club Legia Warsaw.

+Żewłakow earned 102 caps for the Poland national team during a 13-year international career, served as captain from 2006, and represented his country at the 2002 and 2006 FIFA World Cups, as well as the UEFA Euro 2008, Poland's first appearance at the UEFA European Championship.
+He is Poland's third most capped player ever.
 Besides Poland, he has played in Belgium, Greece, and Turkey.

 Club career

 Early career in Poland

-Born in Warsaw in April 1976, Żewłakow spent eight years with Polonia Warsaw and broke into the first team in 1996–97.
+Born in Warsaw in April 1976, Żewłakow spent eight years with Polonia Warsaw and broke into the first team in the 1996–97 season.

 Belgium

-Żewłakow was loaned to Belgium's KSK Beveren in October 1998 before signing – together with his twin brother Marcin – for R.E.
-Mouscron for a combined fee of €485,000. Żewłakow went on to become a key player, helping the club reach the 2002 Belgian Cup final.
+Żewłakow moved to Belgian side KSK Beveren in October 1998 before signing – together with his twin brother Marcin – for Mouscron for a combined fee of €485,000 the following year. Żewłakow went on to become a key player, helping the club reach the 2002 Belgian Cup final.

 Anderlecht

-After following coach Hugo Broos to R.S.C.
-Anderlecht, in his second season he made his UEFA Champions League debut as Anderlecht wrested back the Belgian title from Club Brugge.
-The next season, he lost his place but regained it in 2005–06 as Anderlecht won the league again.
+After following coach Hugo Broos to Anderlecht, in his second season he made his UEFA Champions League debut as Anderlecht wrested back the league title from Club Brugge.
+The next season, he lost his place but regained it for the 2005–06 campaign as Anderlecht won the league again.

 Olympiacos

-In the summer 2006, Żewłakow moved to Olympiacos on a free transfer.
+In the summer 2006, Żewłakow moved to Super League Greece club Olympiacos on a free transfer.

 Ankaragücü

-At the end of the 2009–10 season, Olympiacos gave Żewłakow a low offer, so he preferred not to renew his contract.
-On 16 June 2010 Ankaragücü signed him on a free transfer.
+At the end of the 2009–10 season, after reportedly receiving a low contract offer from Olympiacos, Żewłakow decided not to renew his contract.
+On 16 June 2010, Turkish club Ankaragücü signed him on a free transfer.